 , pharmaceutical, semiconductor manufacturers, and others rely on the RO system to turn unusable feed water into usable permeate water.

-Understanding the difference between passes and stages in a Reverse Osmosis (RO) system
+What Is the Difference Between Passes and Stages in a Reverse Osmosis (RO) System?

 There are different stages in a RO water system – the same with water filters.
 As a RO user, you will come across the terms - 'stage' and 'pass' regularly, so, it is essential to know what they mean and how they are used.
 There are 1-stage RO system, 2-stage RO system, single pass RO, and double pass RO stages.

 The 1- and 2-stage RO system is function differently.
 The one-stage RO system is designed to allow the entry of water into the RO system as one stream.
 But the same water exits the stream as either the permeate water

 or concentrate.
 On the other hand, the two-stage is designed to use the concentrate from its stage one as its feed water.
 It also combines the permeate water from the stage one with the permeate water from stage two to ensure improved recovery.
 So, the more the stages, the better the system's recovery.

 The single-pass RO and double pass RO are also different.
 If we consider or assume a pass to be an independent RO water system, then a double pass RO system can be explained as a setup where the permeate from the first pass is used as the feed water for the second pass.
 This way, the permeate produced is of higher quality; after all, it has passed through two RO systems.

 Another advantage of the double pass RO is the removal of CO2 gas